 Cape Range National Park is a real hidden gem of Australia and one of the most underrated national parks of the state.
 With both a gorge part and a coastal area, it is a perfect combination.
 Explore Charles Knife Canyon Gorge in the morning before the temperatures rise, before diving into the ocean at beaches like Turquoise Bay.

 With a great snorkling spot including a drift area, Turquoise Bay and the nearby Oyster Stacks are some of the best places to explore the Ningaloo Reef without diving.
 The underwater world here is amazing and the beach itself is a dream as well.

 Quobba Blow Holes

-The Quobba Blow Holes are a must-see to anyone exploring the area.
+The Quobba Blow Holes are a must-see for anyone exploring the area.
 Here, the sea pushes water into caves beneath the rock, and the pressure causes water fountains of up to 20 meters to shoot into the air.
 A truly impressive sight.